 Are guests ever exempt from taxes?

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the Mississippi Department of Revenue.
-In Mississippi, you can file short-term rental tax returns online.
-In order to file, you will need to enter information on how much you charged for your rentals.
-You’ll also need to pay the tax amount due, usually via check or electronic transfer.
+In Mississippi, you can file returns online.
+In order to file, you’ll need to enter information on how much you charged for your rentals.
+You’ll also need to pay the tax amount due.
 The Mississippi Department of Revenue allows credit card payments, but you may be charged convenience fees for this type of payment.